 Prerequisites: Eng.
-Comp, Intro Psych, Math, A&P I and II, Micro, NUR 101, NUR 102, HLT 103, NUR 202, NUR 203, NUR 302,
+Comp, Intro Psych, Math, A&P I and II, Micro, NUR 101, NUR 102, HLT 103, NUR 202, NUR 203, NUR 302, reduction, and disease management across the lifespan in home and community settings.
+This course incorporates the community as a broad focus to understand the individuals, family, and community as the recipients of health care delivery in a multicultural society.
+Students have the opportunity to utilize concept-mapping to provide evidenced-based nursing care for specific populations in selected community-based structured and unstructured settings.

 This course presents theories and concepts related to community-based nursing and public health sciences within the framework of critical thinking and the nursing process.
-Emphasis is placed on the patient and family in areas of health promotion, risk reduction, and disease management across the lifespan in home and community settings.
-This course incorporates the community as a broad focus in order to understand the individuals, family, and community as the recipients of health care delivery in a multicultural society.
-Students have the opportunity to utilize concept-mapping to provide evidenced-based nursing care for specific populations in selected community-based structured and unstructured settings.
+Emphasis is placed on the patient and family in areas of health promotion, risk